bernedom/SI/README.md

 # Building & compatibility

 SI is a header only libary that uses C++17 features.
-Building is tested using cmake > 3.5 and verified for g++7, g++8, clang5, clang6, clang7
+Building is tested using cmake > 3.5 and verified for g++7, g++8, clang5, clang6, clang7, msvc 19

 to build use